ajauhari1/DMIT2008---Practical-1-Firebase-Dashboard/Readme.md

 On the product card for movies, there is a option for "Delete".
 Clicking on this will let user delete the movie.
 Click on "Main" to go back to read page to see your update.

+ ### 5. Buy Movie
+ Buy movie functionality has not been completed yet...